rsmith-nl/onepad/README.rst

 ============

-The onepad program reads a file and a key and then combines them using the exclusive-or (xor) operation.
+The onepad program reads a file and a key and then combines them using the exclusive-or operation.
 The resulting data is written to standard output.

 Key files and encrypted files are stored as base64 encoded text.